What Are Medicare Part B Excess Charges?

 How Common Are Medicare Part B Excess Charges?

-Fortunately, most doctors accept the Medicare assignment.
-In fact, in a 2020 brief by the Kaiser Family Foundation, it is stated that 99% of non-pediatric physicians accept Medicare.
-In spite of this, it’s still important to check with your providers beforehand to make sure they do.
+Fortunately, most doctors accept Medicare assignment.
+A 2020 brief by the Kaiser Family Foundation stated that 99% of non-pediatric physicians accept Medicare.
+In spite of this, it’s still important to check with your providers beforehand to ensure they do.

-If your doctor or durable medical equipment provider accepts the Medicare assignment:
+If your doctor or durable medical equipment provider accepts Medicare assignment:

-If your doctor or durable medical equipment provider does not accept the Medicare assignment:
+If your doctor or durable medical equipment provider does not accept Medicare assignment:

 You will be asked to pay the total amount for their services upfront.
-You will then have to seek reimbursement from Medicare for 80% of the amount of the bill approved by Medicare for services.
+You will then have to seek reimbursement from Medicare for 80% of the bill approved by Medicare for services.

-For example, suppose your doctor’s office accepts the Medicare assignment, and you receive an in-office procedure for which the amount approved by Medicare is $400.
+For example, suppose your doctor’s office accepts Medicare assignment, and you receive an in-office procedure for which the amount Medicare approves is $400.
 In that case, the doctor’s office will bill Medicare directly.
 Medicare will then pay your doctor 80% or $320.
-You will then receive a bill for the remaining 20% of $80, which will be your total out-of-pocket cost.
+You will then receive a bill for the remaining 20% of $80, your total out-of-pocket cost.

 It is important to note that any Part B excess charges you might pay will not count toward your Part B deductible for the calendar year.